kupl/SeamFuzz-Artifact/README.md

 ```
 You can also check the result file in `./results/[EXP_NAME]/result_table.txt`

-* Note that the result table was produced in our VM image.
+* Note that the result table above was produced by using our VM image.

 ### Performing full experiments.